 About the Authors

-Sabena Siddiqui has dedicated her career toward identifying avenues to bring together the scientific, conservation, and enthusiast communities in protecting cetaceans.
-She is both experienced in cetacean research as well as non-profit management.
-She has served as the student chair and as a national board director of the American Cetacean Society for 7 years.
+Sabena Siddiqui has dedicated her career toward identifying avenues to bring together the scientific, conservation, and enthusiast communities for the common goal of protecting cetaceans.
+She is experienced in both cetacean behavior and acoustics research as well as non-profit management.
+Since she founded the ACS Student Coalition in 2011, she has served as the student chair and as a national board director of the American Cetacean Society.
 Her efforts on the ACS board include serving as the IWC representative for ACS and leading the organization's efforts to broaden the scope of cetacean conservation and science outreach beyond the typical ethnic and socioeconomic groups.
-As ACS student chair, she helps mentor and guide student leaders with their ACS campus groups.
+As ACS student chair, she helps recruit new student leaders in addition to providing mentorship and guidance of current student leaders in campuses across the country.